Currently, the GAIN-group consists of group leader

 specialization in Computational Intelligence and Data Analytics at the University of Kassel.

-Her research topic addresses smooth embeddings of structural-dynamic graphs using Neural
+Her research topic addresses the embedding of structural-dynamic graphs using Neural

 Networks.
 The focus is on embeddings that transform graphs with changing nodes and edges over time,